sgarcialaguna-mms/FirefoxUploadCrash/readme.rst

-Small project to demonstrate a bug in Firefox
+Small project to demonstrate a possible bug in Firefox